 Layout: The layout of a room will be the differentiating element that will help the potential buyer to project himself into the apartment.
 An open kitchen for example with a central island or an Italian bathroom with a fully or partially open shower are attributes that are more valuable than a classic kitchen or bathroom.

 Equipment: All included equipment obviously adds value to the apartment.
 These items can be added to the selling price of the apartment, as long as their value is weighted according to their condition.
 A washing machine that is 20 years old and does not work very well, has almost no value, so the buyer will have to add to his budget equipment that needs to be replaced.

 The impact of the environment on the price of the apartment

 The more popular a neighbourhood is, the higher the prices will be.

-- City amenities: Proximity to transport, roads, shops, schools, train stations and airports are appreciated amenities that can increase the selling price of an apartment, if they do not bring in return any negative counterparts such as noise pollution by the playground of a school for example.
+City amenities: Proximity to transport, roads, shops, schools, train stations and airports are appreciated amenities that can increase the selling price of an apartment, if they do not bring in return any negative counterparts such as noise pollution by the playground of a school.

-- The view: A opposite party can lower the price of an apartment, while a clear view will be an asset for the sale.
-More importantly, a view of a monument, a lake, a mountain will be a feature very much in demand by buyers and can raise the price of the apartment up to 10%.
+The view: A building opposite can lower the price of an apartment, while a clear view will be an asset for the sale.
+More importantly, a view of a monument, a lake, or a mountain will be a feature very much in demand by buyers and can raise the price of the apartment up to 10%.

-- Exposure: Even if it has much less impact than a beautiful view, exposure to the sun can make you gain points on the value of your apartment.
+Exposure: Even if it has much less impact than a beautiful view, exposure to the sun can increase the value of your apartment.